ChangyuLNeu/Darray/README.md

 1.initialize Darray:by a list or csv file

-2.select data by indexes, slice or name of column and set value
+2.index and slice Darray; set value

 3.Handle Na and outliers